About Us

 Qualifications / Courses:

-• Infant feeding course, BFHI (Northern Cape Department of Health)
+• Infant feeding course, BFHI (20 hour, Free State Department of Health)

 Registered dietitian